DeviRSilva/KernelZTEBladeL2/README.md

 Change Log:

--Edited fstab files to interchange the internal memory and Sd Card.
+-Edited fstab files to swap the internal memory with Sd Card.